 Most perioperative cardiac morbidity and mortality is related to MI, heart failure, or arrhythmias.
-Therefore, preoperative evaluation and perioperative management emphasise the detection, characterisation, and treatment of CAD, left ventricular (LV) systolic dysfunction, and significant arrhythmias in appropriate patients.
+Therefore, preoperative evaluation and perioperative management emphasise the detection, characterisation, and treatment of coronary artery disease (CAD), left ventricular (LV) systolic dysfunction, and significant arrhythmias in appropriate patients.
 These include patients with known or suspected CAD, arrhythmias, history of heart failure, or current symptoms consistent with these conditions.
-In the asymptomatic patient, a more extensive history and physical examination is warranted in people aged 50 years or older.
+In people aged 50 years or older, a more extensive history and physical examination is warranted.

 Assess the medical status of the patient and the cardiac risks posed by the planned non-cardiac surgery

 Recommend appropriate strategies to reduce the risk of cardiac problems over the entire perioperative period, and to improve long-term cardiac outcomes.

 The main overall goals of assessment are to:

 Identify patients at increased risk of an adverse perioperative cardiac event

 Identify patients with a poor long-term prognosis due to cardiovascular disease.
 Even though the risk at the time of non-cardiac surgery may not be prohibitive, appropriate treatment will affect long-term prognosis.